fan2/FuturismSchedule/network/Kerberos/Kerberos.md

 > 后续（subsequent）访问 Network Resource 业务，只需携带业务服务小票（ST）即可。

 Many networks are too large to efficiently store all the information about users and computers in a single directory server.
-Instead, a distributed model is used, where there are a number of directory servers, each serving a subset of the network.
+Instead, a distributed model(*domain model*) is used, where there are a number of directory servers, each serving a subset of the network.
 In Kerberos parlance, this subset is referred to as a ***realm***（domain，域）.
 Each realm has its *own* ticket-granting server and authentication server.
-If a user needs *a ticket for a service* in a different realm（Cross-Realm，跨域）, the authentication server(`KDC1`) issues a TGT(`TGT1`) and the user sends the TGT to the authentication server, as before.
-The authentication server then issues a ticket(`TGT2`), *not* for the desired service *but for* the *remote* ticket-granting server(`KDC2`) for the realm that the service is in.
-The user then sends the ticket(`TGT2`) to the remote ticket-granting server to *get the ticket*(`ST`) for the actual service(`Network Resource`).
+If a user needs *a ticket for a service* in a different realm（cross-realm，跨域）, the authentication server issues a TGT and the user sends the TGT to the authentication server, as before.
+The authentication server then issues a ticket, *not* for the desired service *but for* the *remote* ticket-granting server for the realm that the service is in.
+The user then sends the ticket to the remote ticket-granting server to *get the ticket* for the actual service.

 [![Figure 2: Cross-Realm Referrals](https://i-msdn.sec.s-msft.com/dynimg/IC15653.gif)](https://msdn.microsoft.com/en-us/library/bb742456.aspx)

+> ***Trust relationships*** between domains in effect *introduce* the domain controllers, the Kerberos KDCs, in the two domains(`Realm1` & `Ream2`).
+>
+> As shown above, when a user in one domain needs access to a resource in a trusting domain, he should presents his TGT(`TGT1`) to his domain controller(`KDC1`).
+Then the user's domain controller(`KDC1`) services his request for a ticket(`TGT2`) by making a ***cross-realm referral*** to the domain controller(`KDC2`) that owns the resource(`Network Resource`).This domain controller(`KDC2`) trusts the referral(`TGT2`), and issues a ticket(`ST`) to the user.
+>
+> By default, all domains within a Windows 2000 domain **tree** trust each other and accept referrals from each other. **Forests** in Windows 2000 do not trust each other by default, but *trust relationships* can easily be established between them.

 In fact, in a large network, the user might have to contact the remote ticket-granting server in a sequence of realms before finally getting the ticket for the desired service.
 When a ticket for the application service is finally issued, it contains an enumeration of all the realms consulted in the process of requesting the ticket.
 An application server that applies strict authorization rules is permitted to reject authentication that passes through realms that it does not trust.